Life After Chase: Nick Binkley

 “Chase was very generous and had a quality of personnel I never again encountered,” Binkley reminisced.
 “It was a combination of educated, intelligent people who were engaged in life and world affairs.
 I still feel that way about the alumni.”

 Chuck Adams, CAA Coordinator for the San Francisco/ Bay Area, attended a screening of Nick Binkley's Free to Rock at Stanford University in Palo Alto, CA, on May 3, 2016, followed by a panel discussion.

 The photos above show the Moderator and panel (Nick is in the center) as well as the film’s director, Jim Brown, who participated by video-link from New York.
 The panel comprised (from left to right):

-Moderator Mark McFaul, former US Ambassador to Russia and Director of the Freeman Spogli Institute of International Studies at Stanford
+Moderator Michael McFaul, former US Ambassador to Russia and Director of the Freeman Spogli Institute of International Studies at Stanford

 Mark Applebaum, Associate Professor of Music, Stanford University